 How long will this trend continue?
 It all depends on whether or not Ralph Lauren can keep his hand out of the “cookie” jar.
 Can he pass up the big bucks that would result from re-issuing these popular designs?
 If so, the trend is here to stay.

 [Update 10/17/13: Ralph Lauren reportedly reissues P-Bear sweaters for their “Bring it Back” line.
 And Polo launches RLVintage.com offering vintage direct from the man himself.
-Coincidentally, the prices for these pieces have dropped dramatically in the last year.]
+Coincidentally, the prices for some of these pieces have dropped.]

-The highlighted terms below are various Polo Sport Terms:
+Click the highlighted terms below to search for various Polo Sport Terms:

-- As mentioned previously, the “P-Bear” and his multiple incarnations (skiing, golfing, in a tux or just hanging out) are hugely popular in sweater form.
+- The “P-Bear” and his multiple incarnations (skiing, golfing, in a tux or just hanging out) are hugely popular in sweater form.